The meaning of “cut to the chase” is to get directly to the point, leaving out all of the unnecessary details.

 “Jannings escapes… Cut to chase.”

-Anyways, the earliest I could find this expression used outside the context of film chasing sequence, with its idiomatic meaning of “getting directly to the point,” is during the 1940s.
-This example comes from The Berkshire Evening Eagle newspaper, 1947:
+Anyways, the earliest I could find this expression being used outside the context of film is from The Berkshire Evening Eagle newspaper, 1947:

 “Let’s cut to the chase.
 There will be no tax relief this year.”